 King's is committed to being part of the Fairtrade Universities scheme and has set out a Fairtrade Policy.
-This policy aligns our commitments with the UN SDGs and the four categories that make up the Fairtrade University Award: Leadership and Strategy; Procurement, Retail and Catering; Campaigning and Influencing; and Research and Curriculum.
+This policy aligns our commitments with the UN SDGs and the four categories that make up the Fairtrade University Award: Leadership and Strategy, Procurement, Retail and Catering, Campaigning and Influencing, and Research and Curriculum.
 Key commitments within the policy include buying and serving Fairtrade on campus, promoting the positive impacts of Fairtrade, and engaging students and staff through our Fairtrade and Sustainable Food Steering Group.

-Our 2020-22 Fairtrade Action Plan helped King's get recertified as a Fairtrade University by the Fairtrade Foundation and Students Organising for Sustainability UK (SOS-UK) in July 2022, achieving two stars in the studentled audit.
-Although a 2022-24 Fairtrade Action Plan is in draft stage, King's Food continuously looks for new Fairtrade products and ingredients to add to its menus and outlets.
-King's and KCLSU continue to serve Fairtrade as standard for coffee, tea and hot chocolate and offer a variety of other Fairtrade items such as fruit juice, chocolate and snacks.
+Our 2020-22 Fairtrade Action Plan helped King's get re-certified as a Fairtrade University by the Fairtrade Foundation and Students Organising for Sustainability UK (SOS-UK) in July 2022, achieving two stars in the student-led audit.

+Although a 2022-24 Fairtrade Action Plan has not been developed yet, King's Food continuously look for new Fairtrade products and ingredients to add to their menus and outlets.
+King's and KCLSU continue to serve Fairtrade as standard for coffee, tea and hot chocolate, and offer a variety of other Fairtrade items such as fruit juice, chocolate, and snacks.

-As well as selling packaged Fairtrade items, King's Food sources Fairtrade raw ingredients including cocoa and sugar for use in its kitchens, ensuring that baked goods made in-house meet our ambition to serve ethical, sustainable food.
-In 2022-23, it sourced Fairtrade aprons from Koolskools and trialled Fairtrade polo shirts at the Science Gallery London.
+As well as selling packaged Fairtrade items, King's Food source Fairtrade raw ingredients including cocoa and sugar for use in their kitchens, ensuring that baked goods made in-house meet our ambition to serve ethical, sustainable food.
+In 2022-23, they sourced Fairtrade aprons from Koolschools and trialled Fairtrade polo shirts at Science Gallery London.

-To ensure our support of Fairtrade beyond catering outlets, Fairtrade is embedded into our Sustainability Champions programme, requiring teams taking part for an award to make the coffee and tea bought through departmental budgets either Fairtrade, organic or Rainforest Alliance certified.
+To ensure our support of Fairtrade beyond catering outlets, Fairtrade is embedded into our Sustainability Champions programme, requiring teams taking part for an award to make the coffee and tea bought through departmental budgets either Fairtrade, organic, or Rainforest Alliance certified.